-The program chair will decide if a meeting with the student is necessary and will conduct an investigation that may include consulting the parties involved, gathering all pertinent information, and/or reviewing relevant facts.
+If, upon review, the program director determines that the appeal does have merit, the program director will decide if a meeting with the student is necessary and will conduct an investigation that may include consulting the parties involved, gathering all pertinent information, and/or reviewing relevant facts.

-After this investigation, the program chair will render a written decision to the student within thirty (30) days of receipt of the appeal letter.
-The decision of the program chair is final and no further appeal is possible.
+After this investigation, the program director will render a written decision to the student no later than within ten (10) calendar days of receipt of the appeal letter.
+The decision of the program director is final and no further appeal is possible.

-The result of the review will be summarized in writing by the program chair, provided to the student, and placed in the student's academic file.
+The result of the review will be summarized in writing by the program director, provided to the student, and placed in the student's academic file.